-Trinity welcomes students from all over the world to our campus; however, the added challenges for international students cannot be underestimated.
+Trinity welcomes students from all over the world to our campus.
+International students are valuable members of the Trinity community, and we are committed to serving them through the enrollment process.
 In addition to the regular application process outlined above, international applicants must also consider the following items: financial requirements and visa requirements.

 The Certificate of Finance (COF) must identify monies readily available for the first year of study and document additional funding for the duration of the student’s program.
 Most international applicants, depending on anticipated living arrangements and the number of family members accompanying them to the United States, will need to identify available funds from US $25,000 to US $30,000 to satisfy this requirement.